gl-inet/docs/docs/app/openvpn.md

-# Using OpenVPN in GL.iNet routers
+# OpenVPN Client Setting
 This docs is only related to OpenVPN client.

----
+# OpenVPN Client Intro
 OpenVPN client is pre-installed in GL.iNet routers GL-AR150, GL-AR300M, GL-MT300N, GL-MT300A, GL-USB150, GL-AR750, GL-B1300 from firmware v2.19.

 Download the firmware for each devices: http://www.gl-inet.com/firmware/